 Frequently Asked Questions

-What can I do with a degree in forensic psychology?
+What can I do with a degree in this field?

 With a degree in forensic psychology, you can work in a number of different places.
 With a forensic psychology degree you could work as a: